-• Client/server certificates
+Client/server certificates

 A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
-A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.
+A self-signed certificate offers limited protection and can be used before you obtain a CA-issued certificate.